lychagins/fast_explogit/README.md

 Suppose that agent A chooses 2 most preferred items from a choice set {1, 3, 4, 6}.
 Agent B chooses 1 most preferred item from {2, 5, 6}.
 A's first and second best choices are 3 and 6 respectively, while B's first best is 2.

-A's and B's choice sets and stated preferences determine the ordering of rows in `X`.
-Rows 1–4 represent the choice set of A, in the reverse preference order.
-That is, covariates of the most preferred item, 3, are placed to row 4; the second-best choice, 6, goes to row 3.
-Rows 1 and 2 correspond to choices 1 and 4 (their relative order is unimportant).
-The block in rows 5–7 correspond to choices of agent B: item 2 is in row 7, items 5 and 6 are in rows 5–6.
+A's and B's choice sets and stated preferences determine the ordering of columns in `X`.
+Columns 1–4 represent the choice set of A, in the reverse preference order.
+That is, covariates of the most preferred item, 3, are placed to column 4; the second-best choice, 6, goes to column 3.
+Columns 1 and 2 correspond to choices 1 and 4 (their relative order is unimportant).
+The block in columns 5–7 correspond to choices of agent B: item 2 is in column 7, items 5 and 6 are in columns 5–6.